-Sometimes you may have some sausages left over after a BBQ or a dinner or bangers and mash, and the cold sausage sandwich is the best way to use them up.
+Sometimes you may have some sausages left over after a BBQ or a dinner of bangers and mash, and the cold sausage sandwich is the best way to use them up.

-It only takes a minute to prepare and there is no cooking involved as your sausage is already cooked.
+This sandwich is ready in a minute and there is no cooking involved as your sausage is already cooked.

 All you do is store the sausages (cooked) in the fridge, wrapped in tin foil, until you want to use them.
 You can store them for probably up to 3 days in the fridge without any problem.